 Include the suppliers code of conduct (or similar document) in the bidding process, clearly stating your minimum requirements for suppliers.
-This document should require suppliers to commit in reducing greenhouse gas emissions (refer to Step 2 - Procurement policy and Sourcing Standards for details).
+This document should require suppliers to commit in reducing greenhouse gas emissions (refer to Standards for details).
 Suppliers must comply by signing this document before submitting their proposals.